 Melodie Buell who came from Bend Oregon to volunteer and ended up staffing the big volunteer line down on the pier deep into the winter.

-Richard Dennis, who had his home and business in two buildings damaged by Sandy, and worked hard to help is senior neighbor Clyde down the street.
+Richard Dennis, who had his home and business in two buildings damaged by Sandy, and still worked to help his senior neighbor Clyde down the street.
 Bless you for getting Clyde back into his house before he died.
 Wish we'd had more resources to help your effort.

 NYPD 76 precinct commander.

 Craig Hammerman of Community Board 6 for lots of connections, insight on getting through red tape, moral support and for nominating us for the White House award.

 Dan Wiley, thanks for your bottomless good heart and ever-present support while working for Congresswoman Nydia Velazquez office.